Wildlife Management Areas in Tennessee

 Closures during big game hunts

-Falconry open with statewide falconry seasons.
+Falconry opens with statewide falconry seasons.

 Field Trials

-Dogs During Hunting
+Dogs

-Dogs allowed for small game hunting unless special exception is indicated.
-A permit is required for dog training on areas which require a small game permit.
-On Cherokee and LBL management areas, dogs allowed on improved roads and in permitted camping areas.
+Allowed for small game hunting unless a special exception is indicated.
+A permit is required for dog training in areas that require a small game permit.
+On Cherokee and LBL management areas, dogs are allowed on improved roads and in permitted camping areas.
 All dogs must be detained by chain or leash if not being legally used for hunting.
-Dogs are allowed during the spring squirrel season except where noted.

 Youth Hunting Small Game On WMAs